 Adult Mental Health

 It is important to speak to someone if you are feeling anxious, overwhelmed or unhappy.
 Speak to a trusted friend, family member or a professional like a GP.
-At Sandown Miss Fraser, our Triple A [EC1] Coordinator, can listen and offer support.
+At Sandown Miss Fraser, our Parent Support Advisor, can listen and offer support.

 Support for families with SEN